meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/cmdline.rst

 optional files, the default might be not to use that file (see below).

 All |Gromacs| command options start with a single dash, whether they are single- or multiple-letter options.
-However, two dashes are also recognized (starting from 5.1).
+However, two dashes are also recognized.

 In addition to command-specific options, some options are handled by the :command:`gmx` wrapper, and can be specified for any command.
 See